 Resident Assistants lead programs for their residents that focus on social, spiritual, and relational wellness.
 Hall program examples include movie or spa night, Bible studies, dinner and discussions, craft projects, Residence Hall Music Videos, or community service projects.
 During the first week of fall semester, Residence Life along with Student Programs and Campus Ministry host Week of Welcome (WOW) to help first-year and transfer students in their transition to academic and student life at NCU.

-In addition to traditional programs, students can become a member of a Community Life Group to come together and experience a life-changing community of faith.
+In addition to traditional programs, students can become a member of a Life Group to come together and experience a life-changing community of faith.
 Life Groups give you the opportunity to know and be known, love and be loved, serve and be served, celebrate and be celebrated in one body that is directed toward growing in Christ in order to glorify Him in our daily lives.

 Students enjoy regular outings and activities with residents from other floors and buildings through social activities both on and off campus.
 For more information on campus events, please see the Events Calendar.

 Do male and female students live together; What are the housing options?

 One floor in Burke-Griffeth is designated for male students and one floor for female students.
 Mom Richart apartments are comprised of 20 double occupancy and individual units, so floors can easily accommodate both males and females.
 The Hilyard apartments have 23 single occupancy apartments, 12 double occupancy apartments, and two larger bedrooms (four resident) units.
 Townhouses house 6-10 students in a combination of single and double rooms.
 Every apartment or townhouse has its own kitchen, bathroom and living room.